twinysam/INSIDE-ARG/readme.md

 ### Collector's Edition Stickers

-Playdead in collaboration with iam8bit made a special collector's edition (hereby referred to as CE) limited to 1000 copies.
+Playdead in collaboration with iam8bit made a special collector's edition (hereby referred to as CE).

 It started to be received by December 12, 2019.
 That's when iam8bit released this making of video, revealing the content of the CE which was previously unknown: https://www.youtube.com/watch?v=8vG2A0BjMiY